 Oracle’s CX Commerce solution may trickier to understand than their other applications.

 Oracle offers two options: Oracle Commerce Cloud and Oracle Commerce Platform.
-Oracle Commerce Cloud is a part of the Oracle CX offerings, whereas the Commerce Platform is not.
+Oracle Commerce Cloud is a part of the Oracle CX offerings, whereas the Commerce Platform is from their acquisition of ATG.

 Oracle Commerce Cloud